KorzhCom/EasyData/easydata.js/packs/core/README.md

 ## What is @easydata/core package?

 This package is the core package of the client-side part of the EasyData library (also called EasyData.JS).
-It contains the basic data structures, classes, and functions that are used in other client-side EasyData packages such as `@easydata/ui` and `@easydata/crud`
+It contains basic data structures, classes, and functions that are used in other client-side EasyData packages such as `@easydata/ui` and `@easydata/crud`

 ## How to start?

-As it was said before, @easydata NPM packages make up the client-side part of EasyData.
-It means you need something on your server-side to utilize EasyData in your project.
+@easydata NPM packages make up the client-side part of EasyData.
+It means that you need something on your server-side to utilize EasyData in your project.
 The possible options are:

 ### 1. ASP.NET Core projects

-To start with ASP.NET Core backend you can simply visit [EasyData repository on GitHub](https://github.com/KorzhCom/EasyData/), try one of the samples included in that repository.
-After that, you can follow [the instructions](https://github.com/KorzhCom/EasyData/blob/master/README.md) published there to use EasyData with your own project.
+To start with ASP.NET Core backend you can simply clone [EasyData repository on GitHub](https://github.com/KorzhCom/EasyData/) and try one of the sample projects included in that repository.
+After that, you can follow [the instruction](https://github.com/KorzhCom/EasyData/blob/master/README.md) published there to apply EasyData to your own project.

 ### 2. Any other backend platform.